Dynamic Technology Lab Private Ltd Acquires Shares of 6,696 GMS Inc. (NYSE:GMS)

-Dynamic Technology Lab Private Ltd acquired a new stake in GMS Inc. (NYSE:GMS) during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund acquired 6,696 shares of the company’s stock, valued at approximately $280,000.
+Dynamic Technology Lab Private Ltd purchased a new position in shares of GMS Inc. (NYSE:GMS) during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor purchased 6,696 shares of the company’s stock, valued at approximately $280,000.

-A number of other institutional investors and hedge funds have also recently made changes to their positions in GMS.
-Harvest Fund Management Co.
-Ltd acquired a new position in GMS in the 1st quarter valued at $43,000.
-JBF Capital Inc. acquired a new position in shares of GMS during the 4th quarter worth $46,000.
-Veriti Management LLC acquired a new position in shares of GMS during the 4th quarter worth $51,000.
-SG Americas Securities LLC acquired a new position in shares of GMS during the 4th quarter worth $130,000.
-Finally, Shell Asset Management Co. acquired a new position in shares of GMS during the 1st quarter worth $171,000.
-98.23% of the stock is currently owned by institutional investors.
+Other large investors also recently bought and sold shares of the company.
+Healthcare of Ontario Pension Plan Trust Fund acquired a new position in shares of GMS during the 4th quarter worth $2,783,000.
+Blueshift Asset Management LLC acquired a new position in shares of GMS during the 1st quarter worth $1,012,000.
+Swiss National Bank grew its stake in shares of GMS by 1.1% during the 1st quarter.
+Swiss National Bank now owns 97,700 shares of the company’s stock worth $4,079,000 after purchasing an additional 1,100 shares during the period.
+Everence Capital Management Inc. acquired a new position in shares of GMS during the 1st quarter worth $294,000.
+Finally, Prudent Man Advisors LLC acquired a new position in shares of GMS during the 4th quarter worth $209,000.
+98.23% of the stock is currently owned by institutional investors and hedge funds.

-GMS (NYSE:GMS) last released its quarterly earnings data on Wednesday, June 23rd.
-The company reported $1.07 EPS for the quarter, topping the consensus estimate of $0.85 by $0.22.
-The business had revenue of $932.20 million for the quarter, compared to analyst estimates of $862.04 million.
+GMS (NYSE:GMS) last released its earnings results on Wednesday, June 23rd.
+The company reported $1.07 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.85 by $0.22.
+The company had revenue of $932.20 million for the quarter, compared to analyst estimates of $862.04 million.
 GMS had a net margin of 3.20% and a return on equity of 20.56%.
-The business’s revenue for the quarter was up 20.9% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.56 EPS.
-As a group, research analysts forecast that GMS Inc. will post 4.48 earnings per share for the current fiscal year.
+The firm’s quarterly revenue was up 20.9% on a year-over-year basis.
+During the same period in the prior year, the firm earned $0.56 EPS.
+As a group, equities analysts predict that GMS Inc. will post 4.48 earnings per share for the current year.

-In other news, major shareholder Coliseum Capital Management, L bought 15,229 shares of GMS stock in a transaction on Monday, June 28th.
-The shares were bought at an average cost of $48.16 per share, for a total transaction of $733,428.64.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CEO John C. Turner, Jr. sold 3,285 shares of the company’s stock in a transaction dated Tuesday, June 29th.
-The shares were sold at an average price of $49.78, for a total transaction of $163,527.30.
-The disclosure for this sale can be found here.
-Over the last 90 days, insiders acquired 224,489 shares of company stock worth $9,901,473.
-1.90% of the stock is owned by insiders.

 GMS Inc distributes wallboards, suspended ceilings systems, and complementary building products in the United States and Canada.
 The company offers ceilings products, including suspended mineral fibers, soft fibers, and metal ceiling systems primarily used in offices, hotels, hospitals, retail facilities, schools, and various other commercial and institutional buildings.